 Saturday, April 29, 1:15 PM

-The workshop will open with a warm up for the actors to get them ready to move and establish a collaborative state of mind.
+The workshop will open with a warm-up for the actors to get them ready to move and establish a collaborative state of mind.

-Director Steven Michael and Choreographer Artur Lago-V will demonstrate and discuss an action sequences between the two.
+Director Steven Michael and Choreographer Artur Lago-V will demonstrate and discuss an action sequence between the two.
 Then the audience will have the opportunity to try an improvisational choreographing process on the spot.
 Audience members will be encouraged to film this on their phones.

 The workshop will end with a QA session.